project-chip/connectedhomeip/docs/style/style_guide.md

 ## Markdown guidelines

-Use standard Markdown when authoring CHIP documentation.
+Use standard Markdown when authoring Matter documentation.
 While HTML may be used for more complex content such as tables, use Markdown as much as possible.

 > Note: Edit this file to see the Markdown behind the examples.